What is self-management?

 - Cancer Council Victoria connect programs and services: Connect and learn (Cancer Connect, online community, support groups)

 - Cancer Council Victoria Cancer Wellness Program – runs at Peter Mac twice per year

 - Cancer Council NSW fact sheets: Nutrition and healthy weight fact sheets for cancer survivors

 - mycareplan.org.au: Create your own personalised survivorship care plan

 - EX-MED Cancer program: A Best Practice Exercise Medicine Program for People with Cancer

-- MacMillan Cancer Support online learning resource to support people living with cancer related fatigue: RESTORE
+- MacMillan Cancer Support online learning program to support people living with cancer related fatigue: RESTORE

 - Cancer Council Optimal Care Pathways: What to expect – A guide to optimal cancer care

 - WeCan Supportive Cancer Care website: Common concerns

 - ACSC fact sheet: Getting well after cancer, easy English